bfg-s/admin-documentation/Writerside/topics/Form.md

 # Form

 The data entry form accommodates a diverse array of input fields.
-It constitutes a distinct component within the delegate class `\App\Admin\Delegates\Form`.
+It constitutes a distinct component within the delegate class `\Admin\Delegates\Form`.
 Moreover, the delegate offers supplementary aids such as `tabGeneral` to facilitate the construction of pre-configured tables.

 ```php
 use App\Admin\Delegates\Card;